Dog: Communication

 Dog communication is the transfer of information between dogs, as well as between dogs and humans.
 Communication behaviors of dogs include eye gaze, facial expression, vocalization, body posture (including movements of bodies and limbs), and gustatory communication (scents, pheromones, and taste).
 Dogs mark their territories by urinating on them, which is more likely when entering a new environment.
 Both sexes of dogs may also urinate to communicate anxiety or frustration, submissiveness, or when in exciting or relaxing situations.
-Aroused dogs can be a result of the dogs' higher cortisol levels.
+Overarousal in dogs can be a result of the dogs' higher cortisol levels.
 Dogs begin socializing with other dogs by the time they reach the ages of 3 to 8 weeks, and at about 5 to 12 weeks of age, they alter their focus from dogs to humans.
 Belly exposure in dogs can be a defensive behavior that can lead to a bite or to seek comfort.

 Humans communicate with dogs by using vocalization, hand signals, and body posture.
 With their acute sense of hearing, dogs rely on the auditory aspect of communication for understanding and responding to various cues, including the distinctive barking patterns that convey different messages.
 A study using functional magnetic resonance imaging (fMRI) has shown that dogs respond to both vocal and nonvocal voices using the brain's region towards the temporal pole, similar to that of humans' brains.
 Most dogs also looked significantly longer at the face whose expression matched the valence of vocalization.
 A study of caudate responses shows that dogs tend to respond more positively to social rewards than to food rewards.

 Ecology

 Population

 The dog is the most widely abundant large carnivoran living in the human environment.
 In 2020, the estimated global dog population was between 700 million and 1 billion.
 In the same year, a study found the dog to be the most popular pet in the United States, as they were present in 34 out of every 100 homes.
 About 20% of the dog population live in developed countries.
-In the developing world, it was estimated as of 2001 that three-quarters of the world's dog population lives in the developing world as feral, village, or community dogs.
+World Animal Protection estimated in 2011 that three-quarters of the world's dog population lives as feral, village, or community dogs.
 Most of these dogs live as scavengers and have never been owned by humans, with one study showing that village dogs' most common response when approached by strangers is to run away (52%) or respond aggressively (11%).